Jacques Brassinne de La Buissière: Career in Belgium

 Upon his return to Belgium, Brassinne worked for the Centre de recherche et d'information socio-politiques (CRISP), research centre where Jules Gérard-Libois and Benoît Verhaegen worked as well.
 He was its vice-president, next to his engagements as a member of the Jean Gol centre.

 As a civil servant, he worked at the cabinets of several liberal politicians.
 In 1980, he became the deputy chef de cabinet of André Bertouille, Secretary of State of the Walloon region.From 1981 to 1983, he was the chef de cabinet to Jean Gol, Vice-Premier, Minister of Justice and Institutional Reforms.
 From 1983 to 1985, he occupied the same position at the cabinet of Secretary of State of Development Cooperation François-Xavier de Donnéa.
 He remained in office when de Donnéa was Minister of National Defence from 1985 to 1988.
 In 1988, he became the president of the board of directors of the National Orchestra of Belgium.

 Brassinne was the general director at the administration of the Walloon region.
 Afterwards, from 1999 to 2003, he became a chargé de mission and expert to the cabinet of Interior Minister Antoine Duquesne.
 He occupied the same position from 2003 to 2004 at the cabinet of the Minister of Development Cooperation Marc Verwilghen.

 Distinctions

 On 1 August 1988, king Baudouin granted Jacques Brassinne the Belgian noble title of knight (chevalier; ridder).
 In 1993, members of the Brassinne family were allowed to change their name to Brassinne de La Buissière.

+Death

+Jacques Brassinne de La Buissière died in Bossière on 31 January 2023, at the age of 93.